What is secondary glazing?

 Secondary glazing can result in significant cost savings

 Secondary glazing is considerably cheaper and easier to fit than replacement windows because it doesn’t require complete removal and replacement of your existing windows.

 Heat loss is reduced with secondary glazing

-A major long-term benefit of secondary glazing is the heat retention properties.
-This is because it adds a second layer of glass behind your existing primary windows that reduces both the amount of warm air that can escape from your home and the amount of cold air that can enter.
+A major long-term benefit of secondary glazing is heat retention properties.
+This is because it adds a second layer of glass behind your existing primary windows that reduce both the amount of warm air that can escape from your home and the amount of cold air that can enter.